AeroMAPS/AeroMAPS/_sources/books/documentation_gui.md

 # Use of the graphical user interface

 This page guides the user through the handling of the AeroMAPS Graphical User Interface (GUI).
 It is recommended to use it on a computer.
-In a first step, a tutorial is provided for understanding the use of the GUI.
-In a second step, the default settings used on the GUI are provided.
+First, a tutorial is provided for understanding the use of the GUI.
+Then, the default settings used on the GUI are provided.
 For details concerning the models, refer to the dedicated sections of this documentation.